-Net income for the year ended December 31, 2016, totaled \$24,179, an increase of \$1,531 or 6.76 percent, as compared to \$22,648 for the same period of 2015.
-The increase in net income during 2016 when compared to 2015 resulted primarily from a \$1,975 increase in net interest income and an increase in noninterest income of \$1,333.
+Net income for the year ended December 31, 2017, totaled \$30,486, an increase of \$6,307 or 26.09 percent, as compared to \$24,179 for the same period of 2016.
+The increase in net income during 2017 when compared to 2016 resulted primarily from a \$563 increase in net interest income, an increase in noninterest income of \$3,129, and a decrease in noninterest expense of \$2,603.
 The increase in net interest income was mainly due to growth in the loan portfolio.
-The increase in noninterest income was mainly the result of an increase in patronage from Other Farm Credit Institutions in the amount \$824 and an increase in fee income of \$417.
-Operating expense also increased by \$1,119 as compared to 2015.
+The increase in noninterest income was mainly the result of an increase in patronage from Other Farm Credit Institutions in the amount \$3,500 and was offset by a combined decrease in loan fee and fees for financially related services income of \$651.

+Noninterest expense decreased due to decreased employee benefit costs related to changes in postretirement benefits (see Note 9, Employee Benefit Plans) of \$3,461, which was offset by an increase in the remaining noninterest expense items of \$858.
 Major components of the changes in net income for the past two years are outlined in the following table: